 Finding the precise boundaries of the claim is a matter of law which is determined by the judge.
 See Winans v.
 Denmead, 56 U.S. 330 (1854); Glaxo Group, Ltd. v.
 Apotex, Inc., 268 F. Supp 2d 1013 (N.D.
 Ill.
 2003); Markman v.
 Westview Instruments, 517 U.S. 370 (1996).

 The language used in the patent claim, as well as the specification and any diagrams or models of the invention will be relevant to the judge’s decision, as will be the patent prosecution history.
-Once the scope of the patent has been determined, it falls on the jury to compare the defendant’s product to the properly constructed patent claim.
+Once the scope of the patent has been determined, it falls on the jury/fact-finder to compare the defendant’s product to the properly constructed patent claim.
 See Arthrocare Corp. v.
 Smith & Nephew, Inc., 310 F. Supp 2d 638 (D.C.
 Del.
 2004).

 Claim construction is a vital part of the process, as applying different meaning to a single word or phrase can lead to different outcomes in the case.
 In addition to the intrinsic evidence mentioned above (the claim, the specification, etc.), the judge may consider extrinsic evidence (such as dictionaries and expert testimony) in arriving at a decision.
+This process is usually called a Markman hearing.

 In addition, there are certain “canons of construction” which guide the Federal Circuit in claim construction and interpretation.
 These include: